computer-network-shenjian/tcp-basics-integrated/README.md

 ```

 You see the elegance of test driven development?
 It's as easy as that.
-Please write rigid test when possible!
+Please write rigid tests when possible!